MEET OUR TEAM

 Jacquelyn Genus, LMHC

-• Meg (they/she) is a New York Licensed Master Social Worker (LMSW) with diverse experience across social work and therapy settings.
+Meg (they/she) is a New York Licensed Clinical Social Worker (LCSW) with diverse experience across social work and therapy settings.

 Their work includes supporting individuals transitioning from houselessness to community living, guiding people in recovery toward self-defined success, and assisting individuals and families as they navigate mental health diagnoses.